-With the commoditization of insurance and the rise of the digital age, online presence for your agency is now more important than ever.
+With the commoditization of insurance and the rise of the digital age, an online presence for your agency is now more critical than ever.

-A vital element to a business’s web presence is online reviews.
+A vital element to a business's web presence is a steady flow of positive online reviews.

 Some Compelling Statistics